ThemeZee/driven/readme.txt

 Theme URI: https://themezee.com/themes/driven/
 Contributors: themezee
 Tags: full-site-editing, template-editing, one-column, blog, news, custom-background, custom-logo, custom-header, custom-menu, grid-layout, entertainment, editor-style, block-styles, block-patterns, rtl-language-support, featured-images, flexible-header, custom-colors, full-width-template, sticky-post, threaded-comments, translation-ready, theme-options, two-columns, three-columns
-Requires at least: 5.9
+Requires at least: 6.0
-Tested up to: 5.9
+Tested up to: 6.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Driven is an experimental block theme.
+Driven is a next generation block theme built for the new WordPress Full-Site-Editing experience.

 == Description ==

-Driven is an experimental block theme featuring a classic two column layout with a right sidebar.
-With its clean and modern design the theme is perfectly suited for starting a simple blog or news site.
-Without many bells and whistles, it is an easy way to try out the new Full Site Editing experience of WordPress.
+Driven is a next generation block theme built for the new WordPress Full-Site-Editing experience.
+It comes with a clean and modern design and is packed with features, including a huge range of block patterns, multiple header and footer block template parts and support for global style variants.
 For more information about Driven please go to https://themezee.com/themes/driven/

 == Installation ==